lvplay2/Stable-Decompile/README.md

 If you want to play this game using this project

-If you compile in GOTY, then you need the original game files by purchasing Plants Vs. Zombies: Game of the Year Edition on [Steam](https://store.steampowered.com/app/3590/Plants_vs_Zombies_GOTY_Edition/)!
+If you compile in GOTY, then you need the original game files by purchasing Plants vs. Zombies: Game of the Year Edition on [Steam](https://store.steampowered.com/app/3590/Plants_vs_Zombies_GOTY_Edition/)!

-If you compile in 2009, then you need the original game files by owning Plants Vs. Zombies!
+If you compile in 2009, then you need the original game files by owning Plants vs. Zombies!

 # Modding Guide

 ## Setting Up The Assets

-With your legally owned copy of Plants Vs. Zombies GOTY / 2009, Go to the game's director.
+With your legally owned copy of Plants vs. Zombies GOTY / 2009, Go to the game's director.
 Copy Properties/ folder and the main.pak into the Output/ folder of this mod.
 Compile debugGOTY or releaseGOTY if your copy is the GOTY version of the game, otherwise compile in debug or release for the 2009.
 The Output folder contents should look like this:
   - bass.dll